Chicago-based Dutch Farms makes bid to buy bankrupt Oberweis Dairy

 After four generations in family hands, Jim Oberweis, a Republican politician and grandson of the company founder, made the decision to sell the dairy last year.

-Oberweis Dairy notified the state earlier this month that it may lay off 127 workers at the family-owned North Aurora dairy June 11 because of a plant closure, but made clear in a statement to the Tribune that the layoffs may not occur if a buyer is found.
+Oberweis Dairy notified the state earlier this month that it may lay off 127 workers at the family-owned North Aurora, Illinois, dairy June 11 because of a plant closure, but made clear in a statement to the Tribune that the layoffs may not occur if a buyer is found.

 As a stalking horse bidder, the Dutch Farms owner set a minimum agreed price to buy the Oberweis Dairy assets, but left the door open to a higher offer.
 Oberweis Dairy said in its news release it expects to complete the reorganization process and emerge from bankruptcy under a new owner in late June.